open-telemetry/opentelemetry-dotnet/docs/trace/getting-started-aspnetcore/README.md

 ```

 > **Note** This quickstart guide uses prerelease packages.
 For a quickstart
-> which only relies on stable packages see: [Console
+> which only relies on stable packages see: [Getting Started - Console
 > Application](../getting-started-console/README.md).
 For more information about
 > when instrumentation will be marked as stable see: [Instrumentation-1.0.0
 > milestone](https://github.com/open-telemetry/opentelemetry-dotnet/milestone/23).